freeCodeCamp/guide/src/pages/cplusplus/terms-to-know-for-beginners/index.md

  **Feel free to ask any queries on FreeCodeCamp's GitHub page or [FreeCodeCamp's Forum .](https://forum.freecodecamp.org/)**

 By Jaithra Bhatia and Hitarth Asrani.

+---
+title: Libraries
+---
+# Libraries
+Libraries are fundemental to succesful programming in c++.
+Libraries such as the iostream library make programming a breeze.
+## Examples of usefuleness
+If we choose not to include the iostream libriary we would greatly reduce the productity of our code.
+For example, without the iostream we wouldn't be able to as easily overload the '<<' operators whitch means no cout.
+Sadness ensues.